pelinbalci/Bayesian-AB-Test/README.md

 I will add other resources to clarify some topics.

-Note: Notes.md page is still under construction.
+Note: This page is still under construction.